Saturday 23 March 1940

 Battle of the Atlantic: At 11:30 on 23 March 1940, Royal Navy submarine HMS Truant (it may have been HMS Trident) sinks German freighter Edmund Hugo Stinnes IV six miles from the west coast of Denmark.
 After the sub fires warning shots, the freighter actually heads for shore to scuttle, but the submarine finishes it off with two torpedoes.

-German ship Schiff 16-Atlantis, anchored at Süderpiep Bay, Norway, adopts a disguise as Norwegian motorship Knute Nelson.
+German ship Schiff 16 aka "Atlantis," anchored at Süderpiep Bay, Norway and readying for its Atlantic sortie, adopts a disguise as Norwegian freighter Knute Nelson.

 Destroyer Atherstone (Commander Hugh W. S. Browning) is commissioned.